 Make the home appear occupied at a glance.

-It is better for potential buyers and discouraging to unwanted visitors if the home appears occupied.
-You can setup lights on timers and have the landscaping tended to periodically to keep things looking nice.
-If snow is an issue you can also have the driveway cleared.
-We provide a list of many tips on how to sell a home in the winter.
+how to sell a home in the winter.
 This advice applies to both occupied and non-occupied homes.
 Keep in mind that if your home is on the market you are going to need to get it un-winterized with fairly short notice when the buyer schedules a home inspection.
 Buyers will want to be able to check the heating and plumbing systems and will not be able to do so if the home is winterized.

 Hire a landscaper to perform a fall cleanup.